-Groundwater samples were collected in October 2019.
-The October 2019 monitoring event was part of the routine semiannual assessment monitoring program.
+Groundwater samples were collected in June 2020.
+The monitoring event was performed in June instead of April due to the COVID-19 pandemic.
+The June 2020 monitoring event was part of the routine semiannual assessment monitoring program.
 The wells sampled included the 11 wells in the original monitoring system (MW-301 through MW-311) and the two additional wells (MW-312 and MW-313) installed in May 2019.
 A summary of groundwater samples collected since submittal of the ACM is provided in Table 2.